Learn about Utah Crickets

-Field crickets range from 1/2 – 1 inch in length.
-Field crickets can be dark brown or black in color.
+Crickets range from 1/2 – 1 inch in length.
+Crickets can be black or dark brown in color.

-Crickets will eat almost anything, including fabrics, other insects (dead or alive), food products, and furs.
+Crickets eat almost anything, including fabrics, other insects (dead or alive), food products, and furs.
+Crickets can feed on materials, foods, and paper products indoors.
 Outside, crickets generally feed off plants and other insects.
-Indoors, crickets can feed on a variety of fabrics, foods and paper products.
-Cotton, linen, wool, rayon, nylon, silk and furs are also at risk, along with soiled materials, wallpaper, bookbinding glue, fruit, vegetables, and meat.
+Cotton, linen, wool, rayon, nylon, silk, and furs are also at risk, along with soiled materials, wallpaper, bookbinding glue, fruit, vegetables, and meat.
 Crickets have been known to cannibalize when there is no other food source available.

 Life Cycle & Reproduction

 Although crickets do not infest food or harm humans, they are considered pests when they wander into homes, especially when their chirping causes a disturbance.
 Crickets find their way into buildings through cracks in the building foundation and doorways of garages and can be a nuisance pest.
-Field crickets are attracted to light.
-They may eat holes in stored fabric made of cotton, linen, wool, silk, nylon as well as furs, especially if soiled.
+They may eat holes in stored fabric made of cotton, linen, wool, silk, nylon, and furs, especially if soiled.
+Crickets are attracted to light.